14 Bug Report Templates to Copy for QA Testing [2024]

 If your team decided to report and track bugs in Excel, it’s important to define a template that everyone in the organization agrees to.

-In this template, you'll find all the elements you need to report bugs in a structured way:
+The sample template we offer at the beginning of the post has all the elements you need to report defects in a structured way:

 Sample bug report in Excel.